AnhyDev/AnhyLibAPI/README.md

 *   **Extensibility:** The classes are designed with the possibility of easy extension, ensuring flexibility for future plugin development.

-Use the AnhyLingo plugin in your project as a dependency.
+##### Use the AnhyLibAPI library in your project as a dependency.
 Here are the instructions for adding the plugin using Gradle and Maven.

 #### Adding Using Gradle